Rajan7860/Mini-Project/README.md

-#Mini Project : Amazon.com clone
+# Mini Project : Amazon.com clone

-Hello flks, In this repo we are building clone of Amazon.com using HTML, CSS and JavaScript only :/
+Hello fks, In this repo we are building clone of Amazon.com using HTML, CSS and JavaScript only :/

 Team members: